bsw30/2140_Project/README.md

     python3 src/main/crawl/merge_trectext.py

+#### Dataset Size

+Our merged Itch.io dataset contains **2,679 TREC-formatted documents**. \
+Each document corresponds to one game entry retrieved from multiple keyword-based crawling sessions. \
+The dataset size exceeds the minimum course requirement (500–1,000 documents), providing sufficient material for retrieval, ranking, and evaluation experiments.

 ## Indexed Data Samples

 This list provides examples of the entities and keywords indexed by the Lucene search engine.
 The values in the **Keywords** column can be used to test the search functionality and demonstrate data coverage.